 The menu here is traditional Montenegrin and the chef will be happy to prepare pretty much any Montenegrin dish you want to try.
-The fresh seafood and fish is a must as it does not get any better than on the coast.
+The fresh seafood and fish is a must as the food in Montenegro does not get any better than on the coast.

 We pre-booked a Montenegrin dinner which the chef prepared after a conversation with us.
 We settled for a huge cold platter with cheese, hams, sausages, olives, dried fruits and dips with bread followed by a 1.5kg whole fish cooked in the oven with a ton of vegetables.